bjarte/vibe-code-experiments/api-with-node-hono-zod-sanity/CODEX.md

 ## Deployment

-This project is designed to be deployable to Azure Functions or other Node.js serverless platforms.
+This project is designed to be deployable as a container to a cloud environment like GCP.

 ## Project Snapshot

-- **Stack**: Node.js + TypeScript, Hono HTTP framework, Zod for input validation, Sanity CMS as content backend.
+- **Stack**: Bun + TypeScript, Hono HTTP framework, Zod for input validation, Sanity CMS as content backend.
-- **Entry**: `index.ts` defines the Hono app and bootstraps the server with `@hono/node-server`.
+- **Entry**: `index.ts` defines the Hono app and bootstraps the server with `Bun.serve()`.
 - **Domain**: Localization strings fetched from Sanity and exposed via `/api/:id`.

 ## Key Modules